jenryt/PersonalPortfolio/README.md

 ## Assets

-Here's the link to my Personal Portfolio: https://jenryt.github.io/PersonalPortfolio/
+Here's the link to my Portfolio: https://jenryt.github.io/PersonalPortfolio/

 The following images are sneak peek of my portfolio:
 <img src="./assets/images/SiteDemo/Screenshot 2023-04-27 at 08.37.36.png" alt="">